-Is an Engine Flush Good or Bad?
+Is An Engine Flush Good or Bad For Cars?

 Is engine flush good or bad?
 You will hear lots of arguments on both sides in various online forums.
 However, most car experts will suggest against it while mechanics and people running car servicing shops will speak in its favor.